Vegan Stuffed Mushrooms

 - Choose mushrooms that are as firm and fresh as possible.
 Don’t use mushrooms that have bruising or are starting to get soft.

-- For gluten-free vegan stuffed mushrooms, or just to make it “meatier,” swap out the breadcrumbs for equal amounts of TVP.
+- For gluten-free, vegan stuffed mushrooms, or just to make them “meatier,” swap out the breadcrumbs for an equal amount of TVP.

 You can swap out the breadcrumbs for gluten-free breadcrumbs to make them gluten-free.
-You can also simply omit breadcrumbs and use double the amount of TVP.
+You can also simply omit the breadcrumbs and use twice as much TVP.
 This will give you even meatier vegan stuffed mushrooms.

 Refrigerate: These vegan stuffed mushrooms will keep well in the fridge for 3 – 5 days in a sealed airtight container.